mavalos90/IH_final_project/README.md

 #### Evaluation Metrics

-Different metrics were calculated in order to assess the recommendations of the fine tunned recommender systems, including Mean Average Precission at K=10 (MAP@10) and Mean Average Recall at K = 10 (MAR@10), as well as catalog or novelty index of the recommendations.
+Different metrics were calculated in order to assess the recommendations of the fine tunned recommender systems, including Mean Average Precission at K=10 (MAP@10) and Mean Average Recall at K = 10 (MAR@10).

 ### Results<a name="id4"></a>